Adaptive Bayesian Inference of Markov Transition Rates: Results: Adaptive Bayesian Inference Applied to Classic Markov Chain Models

 where $C$ is given by

 $c=a+b$, and $W$ is the Whittaker function given by

 We will take $\mu_1=\mu_2=2$ and $a=b=1$ throughout when using the bivariate gamma prior given by Eq.~\eqref{eq:bivariate_gamma_pdf}.
-Sampling different pairs of transition rates $(h_0,h_1)$ from this prior, we compared the convergence time (Fig.~\ref{fig:2}\textbf{B}) and inference error (Fig.~\ref{fig:2}\textbf{C}) of both algorithms.
-For this higher-dimensional inference problem, both algorithms have comparable convergence speeds.
-However, the adaptive inference algorithm has significantly lower error than a fixed-period algorithm across all sampling periods.
+Sampling different pairs of transition rates $(h_0,h_1)$ from this prior, we compared the convergence time and inference error of both algorithms using the same approach we implemented for the single-transition problem (Fig.~\ref{fig:2}\textbf{B},\textbf{C}).
+For this higher-dimensional inference problem, the adaptive algorithm still showed better performance across a range of different transition rate pairs.
 Because an experimentalist cannot know the best sampling period a priori, these results suggest the adaptive algorithm is generally faster and more accurate than the na\"ive approach.

 Does increasing the dimension of the inference problem introduce any new biases in adaptive inference?
 We measured average convergence time (Fig.~\ref{fig:2}\textbf{D}) and average inference errors (Fig.~\ref{fig:2}\textbf{E},\textbf{F}) of the adaptive inference algorithm for fixed transition rates using the same bivariate gamma prior.
-Similar to the single-transition network in Section~\ref{sec:Simple_Networks_Single_Rate}, inferring larger transition rates takes more samples, as these rates are in the tails of the bivariate gamma prior and observables (state sequences) are less sensitive to subtle changes in parameters (transition rates).
+Similar to the single-transition network in Section~3\ref{sec:Simple_Networks_Single_Rate}, inferring larger transition rates takes more samples, as these rates are in the tails of the bivariate gamma prior and observables (state sequences) are less sensitive to subtle changes in parameters (transition rates).
 Additionally, the average MSE associated with each rate is consistently low across most of parameter space.

 The notable exception to this low-error behavior is when one of the transition rates ($h_i$) is identically zero in which case the estimate of the other transition rate ($h_j$) is poor.
 To understand this behavior, consider a network where $h_0 = 0$ and $h_1 \ge 0$.
 If the initial state is $X_0 = 0$, then no transitions will occur.
 Obtaining the same $X_n=0$ measurements implies either: 1) the rate $h_0$ is small, or 2) the rate $h_1$ is large.
 The posterior of the adaptive algorithm converges to account for both of these possibilities, which results in small errors in $h_0$ inference and potentially large errors in $h_1$ inference.
 Heuristically, we can explain this behavior by noting that repeated $X_n=0$ measurements means that, in the large-sample limit and for fixed intersample interval $\delta t$, the posterior scales as powers of the first term in Eq.~\eqref{eq:two-state_bidirectional_transition_probs}: